 - Your application will be considered by the Steering Committee.
 The Steering Committee considers new applications on a quarterly basis.
 Below is the timetable for the receipt and consideration of new applications.

 1st Quarter: Submissions 15th January – 15th March, Decisions 31nd March

 2nd Quarter: Submissions 16th March – 15th June, Decisions 30th June

 3rd Quarter: Submissions 16th June – 15th September, Decisions 29th September

 4th Quarter: Submissions 16th September – 1st December, Decisions 9th December

 - You can expect a response from the coordinator within a week after the steering committee decision date.

-If the committee accepts your application your organisation will be added to the website directly.
-Any members of your organisation you wish can join the discussion list.
+If the committee accepts your application your organization will be added to the website directly.
+Any members of your organization you wish can join the discussion list.

-If the steering committee is unsure of your application you may be asked for more information about your organisation or your work on Freedom of Information.
+If the steering committee is unsure of your application you may be asked for more information about your organization or your work on Freedom of Information.

 If the steering committee refuses your application the coordinator will report to you the reasons why your application was turned down.